What is Sinusitis and How is it Treated?

 Chronic sinusitis, if left untreated, can lead to recurrent respiratory infections and ongoing ear and sinus infections.
 As allergies are often the culprit to chronic sinusitis, immunotherapy is an effective and long term treatment for removing these infections.
 Immunotherapy is the only disease modifying treatment for nasal allergies.
 When you begin immunotherapy, you will gradually increase your sensitivity so that you build up a tolerance to your allergens.

-Don’t let sinusitis interfere with your life, your quality of life is important to us.
-Let us get you back to enjoying the things you love!
-If you think you or someone in your family might suffer from chronic sinusitis, make an appointment today.
+Don’t let sinusitis interfere with your life, let us help you get back to enjoying the things you love and make an appointment today!